“He is really fantastic – very calm, very user-friendly and very bright. He is good on his feet and on paper”

 Recent experience includes:

 - Contentious probate.
 Harry regularly advises and appears in court in matters concerning formalities, capacity, knowledge and approval and undue influence.
-He is currently instructed in relation to an international probate dispute in which the testator died domiciled outside of the UK with assets in a large number of different jurisdictions.
+Recent experience includes Shaw v Shaw EWHC 18 (Ch) in which Harry appeared as successful sole counsel in the High Court, and the settlement of a long-running international probate dispute concerning a testator who died domiciled outside of the UK with assets situated in England, Jersey, Spain and Morocco.

 - Proprietary estoppel and constructive trusts.
-Advising and drafting proceedings in claims relating to family homes and agricultural estates.
-Harry was instructed in the Fielden v Christie-Miller litigation, acting for the Part 20 defendants in a dispute concerning a £40m estate in Oxfordshire.
+Harry has broad experience advising and drafting proceedings in claims relating to family homes and agricultural estates.
+Harry appeared as sole counsel in a four-day High Court trial in Dobson v Griffey EWHC 1117 (Ch).
+Harry was also instructed in the Fielden v Christie-Miller litigation, acting for the Part 20 defendants in a dispute concerning a £40m estate in Oxfordshire.
 Harry appeared as a sole advocate in the interim applications court EWHC 3959 (Ch) and as a junior in two successful interim hearings: EWHC 87 (Ch) and EWHC 2940 (Ch).
 The case spanned a wide range of legal issues, including rectification, proprietary estoppel, unanimity of trustees, non-fettering of trustees, alleged defective execution of a will, and removal of trustees.

 - Removal of trustees and personal representatives.
-Harry acted in proceedings concerning the administration of the estate of a Russian national murdered in Moscow (which involved issues as to service out of the jurisdiction by email) and for the family of a well-known Olympic athlete.
+Harry appeared as successful sole counsel in the High Court case Numan v Munter EWHC 885 (Ch).
+He has also acted in proceedings concerning the administration of the estate of a Russian national murdered in Moscow (which involved issues as to service out of the jurisdiction by email) and for the family of a well-known Olympic athlete.
 He has had particular success in applications to summarily dispose of such claims.

 - Trusts and taxation.
-Harry has advised in relation to matters involving de-enveloping of UK properties held in offshore trusts and companies, re-organisation of holdings in Liechtenstein trusts and trust enterprises for Swiss resident, UK domiciled individuals, determination as to whether settlements fall into the relevant property regime, and uncertainty regarding business property relief.
+Harry has recently advised in relation to matters involving for example de-enveloping of UK properties held in offshore trusts and companies, and re-organisation of holdings in Liechtenstein trusts and trust enterprises for Swiss resident, UK domiciled individuals.

 - Harry has been instructed on a number of matters concerning the forfeiture rule.
 He was instructed (led) to represent the defendant beneficiaries in a claim brought by a claimant who killed his father and grandmother.
 The claimant claimed that he suffered from schizophrenia at the time of the killings and sought relief from the forfeiture rule and relief under the Inheritance Act.
 The claim settled before trial.